Asparagus & Edamame Salad ♥

 Salt & pepper to taste

 Bring the water to a boil.
-Add the edamame beans and cook for 8 minutes.
-Scoop out with a slotted spoon to drain and cool in a colander.
-Add the asparagus.
-Let cook until tender.
+Add the edamame beans and cook for number of minutes specified on the package.
+With a slotted spoon, scoop out the beans into a colander to drain and cool.
+Add the asparagus lengths - but not the tips.
+Let cook until almost tender but still bright green, add the tips and cook one more minute.
 Transfer to colander and let cool.

 Meanwhile, chop the radishes and fennel and collect in a large bowl.